 Art Expo in the Domaine!
 Pose like the painting!!
 We had a VIP trip down to the owner’s cellar.
 He had a collection of wines from all over the world that his customers bring him and he saves the bottles and puts them on the top shelf!
 Texas is not up there….I shall be the one to fix that!!
 Awesome flying winemaker….no she doesn’t literally fly….she is a winemaker for multiple wineries…and just changes wineries from season to season….what a life!!
 Berenice and I after the tasting, feeling good!!

 Hope you enjoyed the photo version of this post!
 If you haven’t already, be sure to check out the post before this one, for the videos I took from this wine festival!

 As always….I hope you learned, I hope you laughed and I hope you enjoyed this virtual wine adventure with me!!

 Vinously Speaking & Vinously Yours, The Ceci Sipper

+PLEASE TELL YOUR FRIENDS AND FELLOW WINE DRINKERS ABOUT MY BLOG!
 You can now share these posts on Facebook, Twitter, etc. by clicking on the links at the beginning of the post or just below!
 Also feel free to subscribe to my blog via email on the top right corner of this page where it says: “Subscribe via Email”